Drilling with a Fiber Laser

 Our range of Fiber Lasers drill metals, coated metals, some ceramics and graphite composites.
-These Lasers create discrete pulses of controllable energy, peak power, and temporal profile (or shape) which are well suited for laser drilling.
+These Lasers create discrete pulses of controllable energy, peak power, and temporal profile (or shape) which are well suited for fiber laser drilling.

 The key to Laser drilling with a Fiber Laser is the peak power which is why many customers choose one our range of CW redPOWER Fiber Lasers for this task.